With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 A shadowy figure lurks in the darkness, and a naughty little girl is also said to haunt this area.
 Elsewhere, a ghostly lady dressed in white is said to wander the castle’s ruins, and a mysterious drummer boy has been heard drumming in the castle’s keep.

 Mermaid Inn, Rye

-The Mermaid Inn in Rye dates back to the 13th century and has a strong connection to the Hawkhurst Gang, a group of infamous 18th century smugglers.
+The Mermaid Inn in Rye dates back to the 13th Century and strongly connects to the Hawkhurst Gang, a group of infamous 18th-century smugglers.

 A lady in white has also been seen by the fireplace in Room 1.
 Guests have also left in a hurry having reported objects flying off the shelves and being touched by unseen hands.

 The Hellfire Caves in West Wycombe were excavated in the 18th Century by Sir Francis Dashwood and played host to all manner of debauchery.